Floods in Singapore: Sunday, 28 April 2013

 28 April 2013 flash floods in the east of Singapore saw vehicles getting stuck in the floodwaters.
 On that afternoon, a tree that got uprooted amid strong wind and rain on Saturday afternoon fell on a car, killing 25-year-old driving instructor Jason Cheong.
 His 34-year-old student Marliana Sumarno, who was in the driver's seat at the time, miraculously escaped with just minor cuts and abrasions.
 This happened even though the Honda City car they were in was crushed by the huge tree, which stretched across more than two lanes of the road.

 Thursday, 5 September 2013

-Heavy rainfall of 102.8mm between 8.10 am to 9.40 am caused flash floods at National University of Singapore, large sections of Ayer Rajah Expressway near Clementi, Commonwealth Avenue, South Bridge Road, Tomlinson Road and Alexandra area.
+Heavy rainfall of 102.8mm between 8.10 am and 9.40 am caused flash floods at National University of Singapore, large sections of Ayer Rajah Expressway near Clementi, Commonwealth Avenue, South Bridge Road, Tomlinson Road and Alexandra area.
 This led to a complete closure of a section of AYE towards the city.
 The Commonwealth area was most seriously affected by the flash floods.
 Shortly after, PUB announced plans to upgrade the Sungei Pandan Kechil and Commonwealth Avenue, the former covering the affected area of AYE.